 Your nursing career will mean working with adults of all ages.
 They may suffer from one or more long or short-term physical health conditions.
 This could include heart disease, injuries from an accident, pneumonia, arthritis, diabetes or cancer.

 Building a trusting relationship with each patient is essential.
 Your aim is to improve your patients’ quality of life, whatever their situation.
-You’ll need to take lots of factors into account and juggle many priorities to get the best possible outcomes for patients.
+You’ll need to take lots of factors into account and juggle many priorities to get the best possible results for your patients.

 ‘In A&E I was shown how to cope with absolutely anything, and did things I never dreamed of.’
 Paul Malone, triage nurse.

 Where will I work?

 - hospital wards, outpatient units or specialist departments

 - the community eg patient’s home, a clinic, GP surgery, walk-in centres or nursing homes.

 - the prison service

 - the police